NathanBaker2012/CS361-Image-Microservice/README.md

 1. Run the Image Microservice in a dedicated terminal
 2. Create a variable to hold the name of the image you wish to request, as a string
 ```
-#Example variable assignment
 image_name = "Cat"
 ```
 4. Create a variable to hold the quality setting you wish to request, as a string
 ```
-#Example variable assignment
 quality = "Medium"
 ```
 6. In your main program, write the exact name of the image you want and the quality without the file extension into the "ImageMSVCRequest.txt".
 (Ex: "[IMAGENAME], [QUALITY]")
 ```
-#Example request in Python, exchange "FILEPATH" for the path you used in the Setup above.
 main_directory = "FILEPATH"

 image_msvc_request = main_directory + "\\ImageMSVCRequest.txt"